The Official Chart: The Official Chart: First Look

 The Official Chart: First Look is the show which provides the update on how the chart looks over the weekend.
-The show is on air during the historic Sunday slot but for one hour only, which is 6:00 - 7:00 pm, and hosted by Vick Hope and Katie Thistleton.
+The show is on air during the historic Sunday slot but for one hour only, which is 6:00 - 7:00 pm, and hosted by Lauren Layfield and Shanequa Paris.

 It replaces The Official Chart Update that was on air every Monday at 5:30 - 5:45 pm previously.
 It gives the fastest aggregated picture of the new week's biggest hits for the UK, reflecting popularity across the full spectrum of the Official Charts' sales and streams panel - including all of the UK's key download and streaming services, including Spotify, Amazon, Apple Music, iTunes, Deezer, Google and many more.

 The show was launched on 14 July 2019.
 It focuses on the Top 20 biggest tracks from data collected on Friday and Saturday.

 In September 2020, Vick Hope joined as the co-host of the show with Katie Thistleton.
 She replaced Cel Spellman as he focused on other acting and broadcasting work, even though the station says he will remain as a part of the Radio 1 family.